• Skip navigation

 The MA English Studies – Options for Specialisation

-The MA English Studies encourages a specialisation in either Culture and Literature or Linguistics and Applied Linguistics, but also allows students to opt for no specialisation.
-Applicants/Students can choose between these three options:
+The MA English Studies strongly encourages a specialisation in either Culture and Literature or Linguistics and Applied Linguistics.
+Applicants/Students can choose between three options:

 Specialisation Culture and Literature